DSIMB/PEGASUS/README.md

 After running PEGASUS, a unique output directory (e.g. `output/0d6d0268/`) will contain:

 - **Embeddings**: Stored in `embeddings/` subdirectory, organized by model name, if requested to be kept with command line argument `--keep-embeddings` (deleted by default).
-- **Predictions**: Stored in `predictions/` subdirectory, includes:
-  - Per-protein TSV files with predictions.
+- **Predictions**: Stored in `predictions/` subdirectory, includes the per-protein TSV files with predictions.
 - **Result Pages**: If `--generate_html` is used, interactive HTML pages are stored in `result_pages/`.
-- **`id_mapping.tsv`**: Two columns TSV file containing a mapping of the unique `Generated_ID` generated by Pegasus and the `Original_ID` fasta header of each input protein.
+- **`id_mapping.tsv`**: Two columns TSV file containing a mapping of the unique `Generated_ID` (P{1..n}) generated by Pegasus and the `Original_ID` fasta header of each input protein.

 ## View html result pages

 If `--generate_html` is used, interactive HTML pages are stored in `result_pages/`.

-To access the web pages easily, users can start a python html server:
+1. Using the Built-in HTTP Server

+   If you used the `--serve` flag, the result pages are automatically served via an HTTP server.
+By default, you can access the results at http://localhost:8000/results_overview.html.

+2. Manual HTTP Server

    ```bash
    cd output/{job_id}/result_pages